-At least two TVMs are provided at every Trolley station.
+At least two (2) TVMs are provided at every Trolley station.
 Each TVM accepts credit cards and dispenses tickets.
-At least one TVM at each station also has the ability to dispense and load Compass Cards.
-The Compass TVMs will be replaced in Fall 2021 with PRONTO TVMs, which will have a similar installation distribution and functionality as the Compass TVMs.
 All PRONTO machines at each Trolley station have the ability to dispense PRONTO Cards and load passes on PRONTO cards.
-Each station will have at least Credit Card-only TVM.
+Each station will have at least one (1) Credit Card-only TVM.